‘Deserves to be shot’: IN man accused of showing up to Taylor Swift’s home, stalking

 LAPORTE COUNTY, Ind.
-(WGN-TV) — On the morning of Taylor Swift’s first Chicago show, a Northwest Indiana man was arrested after allegedly showing up to her Nashville residence last month.
+(WGN-TV) — On the morning of Taylor Swift’s first Chicago show, an Indiana man was arrested after allegedly showing up at her Nashville home last month.

 Mitchell Taebel, 36, of Long Beach, entered a not-guilty plea Tuesday on the charges of stalking by threatening serious injury or death, intimidation, invasion of privacy and harassment.